 Alin came along.
 He seemed to believe in me and my pen more than I did, so I changed the country for the second time in two years, converted to copywriting and digital strategy, am picking up driving on the wrong side of the road.

 A general rule is regret stuff I did, rather than stuff I didn’t do.
 Yeah, they say it’s really constructive.
 Also, I had a near-death experience once and it was strangely disappointing.

-I am Alin, a designer, and a father.
+I am Alin, a father, a husband, a designer.
 I started my creative work drawing posters for a cinema chain in Arad.
 It was the last place in Romania, where they still did that by hand.
 After a while, I got into the advertising business.
 Currently, I run a small business in the UK providing UX/UI services to fin-tech companies.

 I am many things.
 A passionate cook, always on the look for the perfect bite.
 That kind of works well, given Oana and I are both indulgers.
 Then there is Artificial Intelligence – very big fan.
 I think technology development should come with responsibility.
 In order to use it properly, we ought to understand the implications.
 Although I don’t fancy myself a photographer, I like to capture the world’s details in pictures, mostly with my phone.